avidml/website/exampleSite/content/blog/2023-in-review.md

 ShowBreadCrumbs: false
 ---

-During the 2022 holiday season, a small group of us coded up the first version of our website, compiled the first set of reports and vulnerabilities, and put together our taxonomy based on the discussions in the past months.
+During the 2022 holiday season, a small group of us coded up the first version of the AVID website, compiled the first set of reports and vulnerabilities, and put together our taxonomy based on the discussions in the past months.
 This body of work went live in January 2023.
 In the months that followed, AI became a household name: alongwith which the need for rigorous approaches to managing the risks of this emergent technology became obvious to the general public, companies, and governments around the world.
 AVID provided an outlet to this groundswell of interest.
 During the rest of 2023, we launched a slew of public events to channel this interest to productive outlets, partnered with like-minded organizations in community efforts, and had a number of releases seeding technical resources that would be indispensable to AI risk practitioners for decades to come.

 ## A Message of Gratitude
 Before diving into what we did and achieved in 2023, let's take a moment to acknowledge our collaborators and supporters.
 It's hard to not pinch ourselves and be in awe of how far we have come in just one year, that too as a purely grassroots effort.
 All this wouldn't be possible without our friends.